matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   {
     "type": "m.login.password",
+    "identifier": {
+      "type": "m.id.thirdparty",
       "medium": "<The medium of the third party identifier.
-Must be 'email'>", "address": "<The third party address of the user>", "password": "<password>",
+Must be 'email'>", "address": "<The third party address of the user>" },
+    "password": "<password>",
     "session": "<session ID>"
   }